 — Jason ✨Be Kind✨ Lemkin (@jasonlk) November 2, 2020

 Coupa not too long ago did its first $1B+ acquisition, of 18+ year old Llamsoft.
 It took Llamasoft 18 years to get to $100m ARR, and 18 years to a $1B+ exit.
 It inspired me to update a post on how long in SaaS it takes to get to a $1B acquisition.

 There will be a lot more billion+ acquisitions in Cloud and SaaS, if only because there are more decacorns to buy them.
-Salesforce, PayPal, Adobe, Shopify, ServiceNow, Square, Atlassian, and Zoom are now worth $100B+ or close.
-Twilio and Snowflake and Datadog and more are at $40B+.
-Hubspot and Coupa and Wix and Zendesk and Asana and Bill and more are worth $10B-$20B+.
-The average public SaaS and Cloud leader in fact is worth $37 Billion today.
-They all can buy something, or really several startups like Twilio has, for $1B+ now:
+Salesforce, PayPal, Adobe, Shopify, ServiceNow, Square, Atlassian, and Zoom are now worth $50B+ or more.
+HubSpot and Zendesk and Bill and more are worth $10B-$20B+.
+The average public SaaS and Cloud leader in fact is worth $10 Billion today.
+They all can buy something:

 So how long does it take to get acquired for a billion?
 There’s not quite as much data as with IPOs and unicorn VC rounds.
 But it looks like about a decade, which is what you’d expect.
 And for every Divvy that gets there in a stunning 5 years, there are also seemingly just as mange Innoyze and Acquia-type $1B+ exits that take 10, 14, even 25 years (!):

 (Note: the above list isn’t perfect, and I took out public SaaS companies that were acquired, and only included a limited number of PE deals.
 But it gives you a sense).